Clean Hands Certificate Basics

-A clean hands certification is used in the business license application and requires the entity and/or its owners to attest to the fact that they do not owe the District more than $100.
-A new process was started which requires issuing an actual certificate to go with the business license application.
-These are issued by the Office of Tax & Revenue (OTR).
-A business MUST have filed the FR 500 Combined Registration Application and received a “Notice of Tax Registration” before the OTR will issue the Clean Hands Certificate.
-This certificate does not attest to tax returns filed, etc. (different from a good standing) and usually is used just as supporting documentation.
+A clean hands certificate is required with any application for a license or permit in the District of Columbia, including a basic business license.
+It’s used in the business license application and requires the entity and/or its owners to attest to the fact that they do not owe the District more than $100.
+Issued by the Office of Tax & Revenue (OTR), the clean hands certificate is an actual certificate to go with the business license application.
+A business must have filed the FR 500 Combined Registration Application and received a “Notice of Tax Registration” before the OTR will issue the clean hands certificate.
+Different from good standing, this certificate does not attest to tax returns filed and usually is used just as supporting documentation.

 If an applicant for a license or permit has failed to file District tax returns, they are also subject to the Clean Hands Law (DC Official Code §§47-2861 through 47-2866) and will be denied the license or permit.
-The Office of Tax and Revenue (OTR) Collection Division receives Clean Hands certifications from various District agencies.
+The OTR Collection Division receives clean hands certifications from various District agencies.

-What is owed to the Department of Consumer & Regulatory Affairs, (DCRA), the District’s equivalent to the Secretary of State, is totally separate.
-DCRA governs the business entities and have a two-year report filing requirement.
-Good Standing certificates, as it relates to the standing of the entity and fulfillment of the requirements of maintaining a business in DC, are issued by DCRA.
-If they are not in good standing with DCRA, their authority to do business may be revoked.
+What is owed to the Department of Consumer & Regulatory Affairs (the District’s equivalent to the Secretary of State) is totally separate.
+DCRA governs the business entities and has a two-year report filing requirement.
+Good standing certificates, as it relates to the standing of the entity and fulfillment of the requirements of maintaining a business in DC, are issued by DCRA.
+If a business is not in good standing with DCRA, its authority to do business may be revoked.

-For assistance with this or any other request from the District of Columbia, Federal Agencies and Embassies or for help in general, contact Deirdre and her team at 202-386-7575 or email@example.com
+To learn more about a clean hands certificate or any other request from the District of Columbia, Federal Agencies and Embassies or for help in general, contact Incserv’s Deirdre Davis-Washington and her team at 202-386-7575 or email@example.com.

 Nothing herein is intended to constitute legal advice on any subject or to create an attorney-client relationship.
 The materials presented here are in summary form.
-To be certain of their applicability and use for specific situations, we recommend an attorney be consulted.
+To be certain of their applicability and use for specific situations, consult an attorney.